Using Your Funds

 Rules

-- The student must have qualified higher education expenses at an Eligible Educational Institution.
-To determine if an institution is considered an Eligible Educational Institution, students should contact the school or enter the name and location of the school at the FAFSA website.
+• The student must have qualified higher education expenses at an eligible educational institution.
+To determine if an institution is considered an eligible educational institution, students should contact the school or enter the name and location of the school on the Free Application for Federal Student Aid (FAFSA) website.
+If the institution you search for has a Federal School Code on this web page, then it is eligible.

 Qualified Higher Education Expenses

-Section 529 of the Internal Revenue Code requires that withdrawals for room and board costs do not exceed certain limits.
+*Section 529 of the Internal Revenue Code requires that withdrawals for room and board costs do not exceed certain limits.
 You must be enrolled in a certificate granting program at least half-time.
-For students living at home with parents, as well as for students not living in campus-provided housing, the student's Eligible Educational Institution "cost of attendance" allowance for federal financial aid programs will be the room and board amount treated as a qualified expense.
-For students living on campus, the amount of room and board treated as a qualified expense can be the actual amount charged to the student, if it is greater than the "cost of attendance" allowance.
+For students living at home with parents, as well as for students not living in campus-provided housing, the student's eligible educational institution's "cost of attendance" allowance for federal financial aid programs will be the room and board amount treated as a qualified expense.
+For students living on campus, the amount of room and board treated as a qualified expense can be the actual amount charged to the student, even if it is greater than the "cost of attendance" allowance.

 Refunds of Withdrawn Funds